 On weekends, the whole of the city centre becomes one huge party, with music and crowds spilling out of bars and merging into one, and street parties popping up in small plazas or on corners.
 With an 80,000-strong student community, more bars and cafés per capita than any other European city, and a year-round night-life scene that doesn’t depend on tourism, Thessaloniki is a great place to party no matter what you’re style – from traditional Greek dancing at Panellinion in Ladadika, to the all-white interior of super stylish Shark Bar in the coastal suburb of Krini.

-Nikis Street, the city’s main boulevard, is full of cafés , bars and clubs, while the elegant Kalapothaki Street is known for it’s high-end restaurants and cocktail bars.
-Thessaloniki’s younger crowds flock to the historically Jewish neighbourhood of Valaoritou, where you’ll find music scenes to suit any taste, or to the notoriously tough to find Bit Bazaar, a noisy and friendly locale popular with the college community, which is crammed full of tiny, traditional taverns serving up local wine and mezedes (small dishes of delicacies).
+Nikis Street, the city’s main boulevard, is full of cafés , bars and clubs, while the elegant Kalapothaki Street is known for its high-end restaurants and cocktail bars.
+Thessaloniki’s younger crowds flock to the historically Jewish neighbourhood of Valaoritou, where you’ll find music scenes to suit any taste, or to the notoriously tough-to-find Bit Bazaar, a noisy and friendly locale popular with the college community, which is crammed full of tiny, traditional taverns serving up local wine and mezedes (small dishes of delicacies).

 Day Two